wikimedia/design-codex/packages/codex-docs/docs/design-tokens/color.md

 ## Box-shadow color

-For more information on border tokens visit the [Box-shadow](/design-tokens/box-shadow) page.
+For more information on box shadow tokens visit the [Box-shadow](/design-tokens/box-shadow) page.

 <cdx-docs-tokens-table
 	:tokens="tokens['box-shadow']['color']"